 Valiente en el Agua

-por Stephanie Wildman
+Escrito por Stephanie Wildman

-Illustrado por Jenni Feidler-Aguilar
+Ilustrado por Jenni Feidler-Aguilar

 ¿Tienes miedo de meter la cara en el agua?
 A Diante también le da miedo.
 Le gustaría jugar en la